jconorgrogan/Why-there-is-something-and-not-nothing/README.md

 The unifying framework for all of these is that information is required

 ## Reframing the Question: Why Information?
-If everything boils down to information, then the question "Why is there something rather than nothing?" becomes "How and why is there information rather than no information?
+If everything boils down to information, then the a way to rephrase the question "Why is there something rather than nothing?" becomes "How and why is there information rather than no information?

 **What is Information?**
 Information exists when one state can be identified as distinct from another.
 Without the ability to make such distinctions, no information can be conveyed.
 Specifically, the following criteria must be met: